Mohay261/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a README for 0x01-variables_if_else_while projects
+This is my README file for 0x01-variables_if_else_while project